rizumita/CoreData-Typhoon-iOS/README.md

 CoreData-Typhoon-iOS
 ====================

-CoreData components provided by Typhoon for iOS
+CoreData components injected by Typhoon for iOS